 Need assistance now?
 Click here to contact us for help or schedule a visit.

 The goal of all of these assessments is to make sure your loved ones will be able to get the attention and care they need right from the beginning.
 It also ensures the sometimes difficult transition to a new home is made a little more comfortable as the older adult’s needs are catered to and welcomed when they arrive.
 These assessments are also flexible; most assisted living communities will continually assess older adults’ needs as their needs change.

 From the assessment, the assisted living facility’s team will come up with a care plan.
 This plan will detail all of the services you will receive, how services will be provided, the cost of care, and who will be handling your care.
-This plan will continue to be adjusted according to the older adult’s needs that may change.
+This plan will continue to be adjusted according to the older adult’s needs which may change.